What Is Rain Shadow Effect? (Mountain Diagram)

 What Is Rain Shadow Effect?

-A rain shadow is formed when moist air encounters a mountain range, leading to a significant decrease in rainfall on the mountains’ leeward side (the side sheltered from the prevailing winds).
+A rain shadow is formed when moist air encounters a mountain range, which significantly decreases rainfall on the mountains’ leeward side (sheltered from the prevailing winds).
 The process can be explained as follows:

 Windward Side: Moist air from an ocean or a large water body is carried by prevailing winds towards a mountain range.
 As the air encounters the mountains, it is forced to rise due to the topography.